Talcum Powder (Hua Shi)

 Caution: Use with care during pregnancy.

 History/Folklore: Talcum powder has many medicinal uses, including the dusting of surgical gloves, condoms, and balloons.
 It is a common ingredient in baby powder and cosmetics.
-Talc is also used to make paper with, plastic, paint, rubber, and pharmaceuticals.
+Talc is also used to make paper, plastic, paint, rubber, and pharmaceuticals.

 Being a powder, it is good at absorbing and helps cut down on friction, making it a good choice for keeping skin dry and helping to prevent rashes.
 Talc is often blended with corn starch when used as a baby powder.